-The Innovations in Community Based Crime Reduction (CBCR) Program brings together diverse partners, including local law enforcement, researchers, and residents to analyze crime drivers and pursue strategies that reduce crime, spur revitalization, and build community-police collaboration in neighborhoods with persistent crime problems.
-CBCR provides resources to enable leaders in the community to closely examine the factors contributing to crime, to select appropriate response strategies based on evidence of what has worked elsewhere, and then tap the resources of diverse partners as they implement those strategies.
-The CBCR Program approach centers on four core elements: place-based strategy, data-driven, community-oriented, and partnerships/capacity building.
+The Byrne Criminal Justice Innovation (BCJI) Program brings together diverse partners, including local law enforcement, researchers, and residents to analyze crime drivers and pursue strategies that reduce crime, spur revitalization, and build community-police collaboration in neighborhoods with persistent crime problems.
+BCJI provides resources to enable leaders in the community to closely examine the factors contributing to crime, to select appropriate response strategies based on evidence of what has worked elsewhere, and then tap the resources of diverse partners as they implement those strategies.
+The BCJI Program approach centers on four core elements: place-based strategy, data-driven, community-oriented, and partnerships/capacity building.

-How to Access the Innovations in Community Based Crime Reduction Program: The CBCR Training and Technical Assistance Program is a competitive grant, with TTA being provided by the Local Initiatives Support Corporation (LISC).
-CBCR requires a consortium of criminal justice, community, and/or human service partners to plan and implement a targeted strategy addressing violent and serious crime in a specific community.
+How to Access the Byrne Criminal Justice Innovation (BCJI) Program: The BCJI Training and Technical Assistance Program is a competitive grant, with TTA being provided by the Local Initiatives Support Corporation (LISC).
+BCJI requires a consortium of criminal justice, community, and/or human service partners to plan and implement a targeted strategy addressing violent and serious crime in a specific community.